 1 small bunch (1 cup) mint, leaves removed and roughly chopped

 2 limes, juiced

 Cook vermicelli noodles according to package directions.
 This usually means soak in very hot water for 3 minutes, rinse with cool water, drain and set aside.
 This can be done ahead of time.

 Heat oil in large frying pan and add pork, breaking up with spatula until almost cooked through.
 Sprinkle over five-spice powder and stir to coat.
 Add prawns and toss for a minute to start cooking.
 Add garlic, jalapeno, ginger, sugar, peanuts, and a pinch of salt.
 Continue to toss and stir for another minute until prawns are almost cooked through.

 Add vermicelli noodles, green onion, and sweet pepper to the pan.
 Continue to toss and stir for another minute or two until prawns are completely cooked and the noodles are warm.
 Remove from heat and add herbs, lime juice and soy sauce, stirring until herbs just start to wilt.

-Pile all that beautiful spicy, aromatic goodness into a bowl and enjoy.
+Pile all that beautiful spicy, fresh goodness into a bowl and enjoy.